OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/deployment_process.md

 - `worker_pool_id` (String) The worker pool associated with this deployment action.
 - `worker_pool_variable` (String) The worker pool variable associated with this deployment action.

+Read-Only:

+- `slug` (String) The human-readable unique identifier for this resource.

 <a id="nestedblock--step--action--action_template"></a>
 ### Nested Schema for `step.action.action_template`